-I started Bringing Europe Home to explore my own evolution living a simpler, more satisfying life and to inspire others who want to simplify their lives, slow travel Europe and live authentically.
+I started Bringing Europe Home to explore my own evolution living a more streamlined and satisfying lifestyle and to inspire others who want to simplify their lives, slow travel Europe, and live a life that reflects their true selves.

 Living like a local while traveling

-As a home body who loves to wander, I’m equally happy nestled by the fire in my 700 square foot cottage as I am living out of a carry-on bag for months.
+As a homebody who loves to wander, I’m equally happy nestled in my cottage by the fireplace as I am living out of a carry-on bag for months.
 I was never a backpacking, hostel-staying traveler.
-I enjoy the comforts of home, whether I’m in my own place or an Airbnb.
+I appreciate the comforts of home, whether I’m in my own place or an Airbnb.

 Bringing Europe Home